Convergence in law for the branching random walk seen from its tip: Introduction

 \section{Introduction}

 We consider a branching random walk on the real line $\r$.
 Initially, a single particle sits at the origin.
-Its children together with their displacements, form a point process $L$ on $\r$ and the first generation of the branching random walk.
-These children have children of their own which form the second generation, and behave --relative to their respective birth positions-- like independent copies of the same point process $L$.
-And so on.\nomenclature{$L$}{: point Process which governs the reproduction }
+At time $1$, the particle gives birth to some children which form the first generation of the branching random walk and whose positions are given by a point process $L$ on $\r$.
+At time $2$, each of the particles in the first generation gives birth to new particles that are positioned --with respect to their birth positions-- according to the law of the same point process $L$; they form the second generation.
+And so on.
+We assume that, each particle produces new particles independently of other particles in the same generation, and of everything up to that generation.

 Let $\mathbb{T}$ be the genealogical tree of the particles in the branching random walk, then $\mathbb{T}$ is a Galton-Watson tree.
 We write $|z|=n$ if a particle $z$ is in the $n$-th generation, and denote its position by $V(z)$.\nomenclature{$\mathbb{T}$}{: the genealogical tree of particles} \nomenclature{$|z|$}{: generation of $z\in \mathbb{T}$} The collection of positions $(V(z),z\in \mathbb{T})$ is our branching random walk.\nomenclature{$V(z)$}{: position of $z\in \mathbb{T}$ }